rizalmohdnor/github-intro-section1-akifiz/README.md

 ---

-## Closing Thoughts
-This exercise helped me understand how GitHub repositories are structured and the importance of clear documentation for collaboration and learning.

 ## 🤓 Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀